This post may contain affiliate links. Please see my disclosure policy for details.

 Make sure you head here first to learn about the history of the city and definitely come early to avoid the masses of tour groups armed with selfie sticks!

 Istanbul was previously known as Constantinople and Byzantium from its previous settlers and this magnificent building will reveal parts of its fascinating history to you.

-A cathedral turned mosque, now a museum – this is the heart of the city and a true gem which will stick with you long after you leave.
+A cathedral-turned mosque, now a museum – this is the heart of the city and a true gem that will stick with you long after you leave.

-Price of entry: 40 Turkish Lira (around £10).
+Price of entry: FREE.
 For more information visit the official website here.

 2. Togkapi Palace